Aaron-Bopp/TIM/40_Evergreens/When should you forgive people who don't deserve it.md

 aliases:
   - null
 tags: created/evergreen/2021/11/22, review, node/evergreen/question
-sr-due: 2022-02-28
+sr-due: 2022-03-16
-sr-interval: 22
+sr-interval: 13
 sr-ease: 130
 ---

 #### [[When should you forgive people who don't deserve it]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 > it’s funny how sometimes it really does take a decade to [[persuasion|persuade]] someone of something.
-> at that sort of timescale it’s not even about direct engagement so much as it is about just living your best life in accordance with your principles in a sustainable way, and waiting for them to encounter difficulties their [[worldview]] & context does not allow them to cope with
+> at that sort of timescale it’s not even about direct engagement so much as it is about just living your best life in accordance with your principles in a sustainable way, and waiting for them to encounter difficulties their [[worldview]] and context
 ^[[[tweets_It’s Funny How Sometimes...|It’s Funny How Sometimes... by @visakanv on Twitter]]]
 >
 > <cite>[[@visakanv on Twitter|visakanv]]</cite>